good-loop/doc/pages/dev/adunit-taxonomy.md

 The CPC banner has the pre-click banner -- which might be an image in AdSense, or e.g. `delivery:banner size:mpu play:none cta:adlink`
 The CPC banner post-click has `delivery:ourpage size:fullscreen play:none cta:adlink` -- where play:none is the key difference from the as.good-loop.com adplayer.

-Snap post-swipe-up is `delivery:app size:fullscreen play:onload style:snap`
+SnapChat post-swipe-up is `delivery:app size:fullscreen play:onload style:snap`